 (Front view of the MQ complex and main entrance.
 Some events take place on this front plaza)

 - Winter im MQ: the MuseumQuartier’s alternative to a Christmas Market.
-More salsa than Santa (November and December).
-Look out for the light projections on the side of the Leopold Museum and the front of the main MQ entrance.
+More salsa than Santa.
+Look out for the huge light projections on various facades (November and December)

 - MQ Vienna Fashion Week: daily fashion shows and more, featuring designers from around the world (September)

-- Art Austria: major art fair with prestigious galleries and works across genres and eras (typically May)
+- Art Austria: major art fair with prestigious galleries and works across genres and eras (typically late spring or early summer)

-- WAMP: design market that makes several appearances a year in front of the MQ
+- WAMP: design market that makes several appearances a year in front of or inside the MQ

 How to get to the MQ